 So always ask yourself what exactly are the things you’re thankful for in your life?
 Just the big stuff like a loving and caring family or wealth?
 Or the elements we take for granted as well?
 Because conscious things or unconscious things; they’re ALL important in our lives in one way or another.

 Do you express gratitude for the smaller things in life?
 If you don’t, do you believe that doing so would make a difference?
-Share your thoughts and experiences by commenting below.
+Share your thoughts and experiences by commenting below on our secure servers.

 If you’re not a member of this site, check out our latest options of joining.
 We now offer different pricing plans to join in order to help decide what better suits YOU the reader.
 Join a monthly plan and cancel anytime you wish.
 Don’t need yet another monthly bill to wear you down?
 Become a lifetime member and open your world up to a myriad of poetry, CNF, books, book reviews, custom-made gifts, several publication opportunities and much, much more.
 Join today!